edouardpoitras/NowTrade/examples/random_forest.md

 # Random Forest Strategy Example

-##### The user may want to educate themselves on potential issues with machine learning based strategies before using them in live trading, such as overfitting/underfitting, biases, etc. This is a very broad subject that is not covered here.
+##### The user may want to educate themselves on potential issues with machine learning based strategies before using them in live trading, such as normalization of data, overfitting/underfitting, biases, etc. This is a very broad subject that is not covered here.

 You can find the working source code of this strategy [here](random_forest.py).